Genital Warts (Human Papillomavirus) - Topic Overview

 If you do decide to treat genital warts, talk to your

 doctor about the best treatment for you.
-There are prescription medicines you
+There are prescription medicines that you

 or your doctor can put on the warts.
 Or your doctor can remove them with